The High Star trail system lies on a west-facing mountain slope

 Fun stuff.
 This trail system belongs on your list.

 Beautifully constructed trails.
 Scenic and fun to ride.
-The top loop
+The upper loop

 offers great flow, and is certainly worth the climb.

 Again, High Star Ranch is private property.
 So behave yourself.
 Respect